3DFin/parallel-cut-pursuit/README.md

 Requires `C++11`.
 Be sure to have OpenMP enabled with your compiler to enjoy parallelization.
 Note that, as of 2020, MSVC still does not support OpenMP 3.0 (published in 2008); consider switching to a decent compiler.

 The number of parallel threads used in parallel regions is crucial for good performance; it is roughly controlled by a macro `MIN_OPS_PER_THREAD` which can be set by usual `D` compilation flag.
-A rule of thumb is to set it to `10000` on personnal computers with a handful of cores, and up to `100000` for large computer clusters with tens of cores.
+A rule of thumb is to set it to `10000` on personal computers with a handful of cores, and up to `100000` for large computer clusters with tens of cores.

 The C++ classes are documented within the corresponding headers in `include/`.

 ### GNU Octave or Matlab
 See the script `compile_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter, but Matlab users must set compilation flags directly on the command line `CXXFLAGS = ...` and `LDFLAGS = ...`.

-Extensive documention of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.
+Extensive documentation of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.

 The script `example_EEG.m` exemplifies the use of [`Cp_d1_ql1b`](#specialization-Cp_d1_ql1b-quadratic-functional-ℓ1-norm-bounds-and-graph-total-variation), on a task of _brain source identification from electroencephalography_.